DougReeder/enyo-animated/README.md

 These Controls are designed to
 * help the user mentally model the application UI
 * not make the user wait
-* animate at 60 fps on modern mobile devices
+* animate at 60 fps on modern mobile & desktop devices
 * be easy for developers to incorporate in apps
 * work with Onyx, Mochi or Moonstone widgets (the default styling is usually Onyx).